 Step 2: Trace Your Helmet

 Once you have all the necessary tools, it’s time to trace your helmet.
 You can use a regular marker or pen for this step and make sure that you cover any plastic areas completely with drawings before moving on because the leather will not stick if there is an existing layer of material underneath!

 If you want to add some extra protection though, cut out strips from another piece of cowhide and wrap them around the headgear beforehand to protect against scratches as well.
 In most cases, one thin strip placed vertically across the top should be sufficient enough depending on how often you weld.

-Third Step: Cut Out Your Pattern
+Step 3: Cut Out Your Pattern

 After tracing your helmet onto a new piece of leather using permanent ink or a pen, carefully place it overtop again so you can cut out your pattern.